lmondada/dphil-thesis/content/01_intro/02_contributions.md

   _sparsified_: most rewrties in $\mathcal{D}$ do not change the cost function (think of IR transformations that reorder operations but do not reduce the runtime) and thus do not need to be encoded in the SAT problem.

+In a first exploratory analysis, we present some empirical results that support our claims: by searching over the factorised search space instead of the naive search space, the optimiser is able to find the global optimum for circuits that are twice as large.
+Our results also exhibit a linear scaling in the size of the factorised search space, confirming that the approach should scale well to larger problems.

 #### Conclusion